 - MCAT exams

 - IMAT (Italy) pre-med exams

 It’s also looked upon favorably as an A-level by UK med schools too (but isn’t a necessity).

-Typically however, there aren’t that many physics-based questions on most medical school admissions exams.
-On the MCAT for instance, the proportion is less 10% (after factoring the total average of each test section).
+Typically, however, there aren’t that many physics-based questions on most medical school admissions exams.
+On the MCAT for instance, the proportion is less than 10% (after factoring in the total average of each test section).
 And it’s about similar for those others mentioned above.

 Medical Schools That Don’t Require Physics

 In America, there are only 3 med schools that don’t (explicitly) require physics:

 - Medical University of South Carolina: “no prerequisite courses are required”

 - Southern Illinois University School of Medicine: “does not require specific prerequisites”